mprimi/portable-secret/README.md

 I would love to hear what you think of this project.
 Please do [create a GH issue](https://github.com/mprimi/portable-secret/issues) if you have anything to share.

-Alternatively, send me an email.
-You can find my homepage through my GH profile (the friction is intentional, I hope you understand my reasons).
+Or send me an email.
+You can find my homepage through my GH profile.